Michael Hemschoot

 Michael "Ffish" Hemschoot (born 1972, Aurora, Colorado) is a director, animator and has held a variety of roles as a visual effects artist in major Hollywood films.
 Since 1996, Hemschoot has worked on films such as Mars Attacks!, What Dreams May Come, The Matrix, Hollow Man, Black Hawk Down, Minority Report and National Treasure.

-He was lead animator on the films Bless the Child Master and Commander: The Far Side of the World, which was nominated for Best Visual Effects at the 76th Academy Awards.
+He was lead animator on the films Bless the Child and Master and Commander: The Far Side of the World, which was nominated for Best Visual Effects at the 76th Academy Awards.
 Currently, he is CEO at the animation studio he founded, Worker Studio, and is also a partner in the live action production company, Travelin' Productions.

 Early life and education

 Hemschoot was raised in Parker, Colorado, but moved to California, where he attended California Institute of the Arts (CalArts) in the early 1990s and graduated from their Character Animation program in 1995.

 Career

 Teaching and early films

 He has worked with visual effects companies such as Warner Digital Studios, Creative Visual Effects, Inc., Manex Visual Effects and Asylum Visual Effects.
-After his relocation to Colorado, Hemschoot was an adjunct professor of animation at Rocky Mountain College of Art and Design.
+After his relocation to Colorado, Hemschoot was an adjunct professor of animation at Rocky Mountain College of Art and design.

 He started his career in film in 1996 when he was "2D roto artist" for Warner Digital Studios on Mars Attacks!.
 He then was an animator in a number of late 1990s films.
 In the 1997 film Batman & Robin, he was the digital compositor.
 He had the same role in the 1998 film What Dreams May Come.
 In 1999, he was also a character animator on The Matrix through Manex Visual Effects.

 Among other roles in the early 2000s, he was a CG artist for the 2001 movie Black Hawk Down.
 After serving as lead animator for the 2003 film Master and Commander, in 2004, he was an animator for National Treasure.
 He was the lead animator for the feature film Sky High in 2005.